D-backs’ Gilbert throws no-hitter in first career start

-PHOENIX (AP) — Tyler Gilbert became the first pitcher in 68 years to throw a no-hitter in his first big league start, lifting the Arizona Diamondbacks over the San Diego Padres 7-0 Saturday night with the record-tying eighth no-hitter in the majors this season.
+PHOENIX (AP) — There was Theodore, Bumpus and Bobo.
+Now there’s Tyler Gilbert.

+The Diamondbacks left-hander became the fourth pitcher to throw a no-hitter in his first big league start, lifting Arizona over the San Diego Padres 7-0 Saturday night with the record-tying eighth no-hitter in the majors this season.

 The last to accomplish the feat in his first start was Bobo Holloman of the St. Louis Browns on May 6, 1953.
 Bumpus Jones also did it in his major league debut with the Cincinnati Reds on Oct.
 15, 1892, and Theodore Breitenstein threw one in his first start for the Browns on Oct.
 4, 1891.